Allen-Synthesis/EuroPi/software/contrib/gate_phaser.md

 # So what is this script actually doing?

 **Cycle time** is the time in milliseconds between gate outputs at output 1 when the gate delay multiple for output 1 is set to 0.
+When gate delay multiples are set to value greater than 0 the cycle time will be increased by the gate delay time multiplies by the gate delay multiple.

 **Gate delay** is the time in milliseconds that gate outputs are delayed from the master cycle time.